 Your booking engine must be top-of-the-line and mobile-friendly.
 It should allow you to sell add-ons and work seamlessly with the OTA’s so you do not have to manage an extranet.
 It should be beautiful and functional and provide excellent reports that allow you to make better yield management and business decisions.

 Things to consider:

-- Research booking engines as a guest making a booking to see which one functions and looks best in all platforms – desktop, mobile and tablet.
+- Research booking engines as a guest making a booking to see which one functions and looks best on all platforms – desktop, mobile, and tablet.

-- Ideally the Booking Engine will have a direct connect with Google Hotel Ads.
+- Ideally, the Booking Engine will have a direct connection with Google Hotel Ads.

 - The booking engine should allow for the Facebook Pixel integration.

 - They should allow customization so you can retarget people that abandon the booking engine.

 - They should integrate Google Analytics properly for effective and accurate revenue tracking.

 - They should allow for customized yield management integration.
 And, if you really want an earful, talk to me about the dangers of relegating your yield management practices to an automated system.
 But, then again, it’s only money…